Oaker23/Portfolio-web/README.md

 ## 🪶 License

-This project is open-source and free to use for educational and personal purposes.
+This project is open-source and free for personal or educational use.
-Feel free to explore, learn, and improve upon it.
-Credit is appreciated 💙
+Feel free to explore, learn, and build your own version — credit is appreciated 💙

 ---